The Best 9mm Suppressors of 2023

 At just 3.3” in length and weighing just over 3 ounces, the Gemtech Aurora 2 is an incredibly small, lightweight 9mm suppressor.
-Designed for military use by downed pilots and aircrew, it is an incredibly robust silencer despite the diminutive size.
+Designed for military use by downed pilots and aircrew, it is an incredibly robust silencer despite its diminutive size.

 However, if you are looking for the quietest 9mm suppressor, keep looking.
 Because of the narrowly focused design features, the Aurora 2 comes up short in a lot of places, including noise reduction.
-It offers 28 dB sound reduction which is enough to make most 9mm hearing safe but only for a short time.
+It offers 28 dB sound reduction, which is enough to make most 9mm hearing safe but only for a short time.

 You see, the Aurora 2 is packed with petroleum jelly and cloth wipes, instead of traditional metal baffles.
 That means each shot fired degrades the performance of the silencer until it can no longer function as an effective silencer.